EliAndrewC/l7r/setting/budgets.md

 The other ministries cluster more tightly around their budget-determined income.

-### Provincial Ministry Budgets
+### Provincial ministry budgets

 Each typical province generates ~44,000 koku/year in tax throughput (county tributes + the provincial city's direct tax base + city-gate tariffs).
 Of this, ~24,500 koku flows up to the daimyo as the province's tax obligation (composed of ~16,200 land-tax kick-up + ~7,800 tariff passthrough, plus the ~500 the governor saves on samurai stipends and passes up - see below; the tariff kick-up distribution to family/clan/Imperial is handled at the daimyo's tier, not the governor's), ~5,000 funds the six provincial ministries' **overhead budgets** (materials, contracts, ministry-specific staff, the minister's formal stipend and customary skim), ~4,500 funds the broader cohort of ~225 working provincial samurai the governor pays (stipends + food + equipment, averaging ~20 koku each; the other ~25 of the province's ~250-strong working cohort serve in Empire-paid posts elsewhere), and ~30 covers minor provincial servants and supplies.
 The remaining ~10,000 koku is the **governor's discretionary cut** - the canonical "tax-farming cut" that defines the post's value, parallel to a county magistrate's ~1,000-koku cut, and held at 10,000 (the savings from samurai in Imperial service pass up to the daimyo rather than enlarging the governor's cut).
 The Reiji's provinces (such as Nagahara, see worked example below) collect slightly less in gross tariffs (~6,800 vs ~7,800) because the Reiji hold their gate tariff near ~13% rather than the ~15% standard - competitive pressure from three bordering low-tariff Minor Clans, passing their absorbed family layer to merchants rather than pocketing it - with correspondingly lower throughput (~43,000) and tax obligation (~23,500).

 **Note on what ministry budgets cover**: The provincial ministry budgets shown here (and the domain ministry budgets shown later) are **overhead budgets only** - they do NOT include samurai stipends for the broader provincial samurai cohort.
 Stipends are funded as a separate line item from the governor's overall budget.
 The Ministry of Retainers *administers* stipend disbursement as throughput (handling rice/coin denomination decisions, calculating per-samurai allocations under the rank-squared rule, and physically disbursing on payment days), but the actual stipend funds flow from the governor's tax-farming allocation rather than from the Retainers ministry's own ~250-koku overhead budget.
 Only working samurai past their gempukku and not yet retired receive stipends; children and retired samurai consume from their family households' resources rather than from a separate state allocation (matching the convention documented in [What the Samurai Counts Mean](#what-the-samurai-counts-mean) above).

-**Note on Yasuki Taka tariff-collection staff at the provincial city gate**: of the ~225 working provincial samurai counted above, typically ~15-30 are deployed to the provincial city gate as the Yasuki Taka inspectors and licensors who handle physical tariff collection from arriving caravans.
+**Note on tariff-collection staff at the provincial city gate**: of the ~225 working provincial samurai counted above, typically ~15-30 are deployed to the provincial city gate as "the Yasuki Taka system" inspectors and licensors who handle physical tariff collection from arriving caravans.
 Their stipends come out of the ~4,500-koku provincial samurai compensation line rather than the Ministry of Revenue's ~150-koku overhead budget; the Revenue ministry's overhead budget covers materials (the publicly posted tariff-rate boards, manifest paper, stamps, courier dispatch to Otosan Uchi with sealed records) but not the personnel themselves.
-This is in addition to the small cohort of Imperial yoriki (~7-8 per provincial city) attached to the Imperial Magistrate's office who audit the Yasuki Taka system for the Emperor's 5% cut - those yoriki are funded from the Imperial Magistrate line in the Imperial Budget rather than from any provincial or domain budget.
+This is in addition to the small cohort of Imperial yoriki (~7-8 per provincial city) attached to the Imperial Magistrate's office who audit the operation for the Emperor's 5% cut - those yoriki are funded from the Imperial Magistrate line in the Imperial Budget rather than from any provincial or domain budget.

 The 5,000-koku provincial ministry overhead allocation breaks down across the six ministries, with effective income for each Rank 7 provincial minister: